 Last week I posed a few questions regarding household chores, and I wasn’t too surprised when so many of you chimed in.
 I often go in waves when it comes to the day-to-day tasks of managing a household.
 Some weeks laundry really gets on my nerves and I want to go on a cooking strike, and other weeks I’m inspired to try new recipes and I find cleaning somewhat therapeutic.
-Whatever mood I’m in on any particular day, the thought of making any household chore easier is very appealing.
-That’s why I asked a few other bloggers to share some of their best tips to make the everyday tasks a little easier.
+Whatever mood I’m in on any particular day, the thought of making any household duties easier is very appealing.
+That’s why I asked a few other bloggers to share some of their best household chore tips to make the everyday tasks a little easier.

 I’m not the fashionista with boxes, bags and containers over-flowing with jewelry.
 I love it, but I’d say that I’m more of a bag girl when it comes to accessories.
 I’m also lucky to have access to my aunt’s jewelry collection at any given time, making it unnecessary to find a home for too many pieces.